Skip to main content

 S3_FORCE_PATH_STYLE=true

-For production deployments, always use strong, unique values for AUTH_SECRET and database credentials.
+For production deployments, always use strong, unique values for AUTH_SECRET, ENCRYPTION_SECRET, and database credentials.

 3